backupbrew/switchbrew/Shared Database services.md

 clears the 0x20-bytes at +0x0, u8 +0x1C = 0x2, u8 +0x0 = **inval**, and
 sets the 3 timestamps.

+After the initial logging, additional code runs which uses **inval**.

 ## NotifyClearAllEvent

 No input/output.